williamwmarx/ock/README.md

 # ock
-⚠️ VERY MUCH A WORK IN PROGRESS ⚠️

 A simpler, faster replacement for most awk use cases, ock is a command line utility for working with table-like data.